Reference numbers in ERPLY Books

 - If you need customer codes in reference number then you can set that rule in main reference number setting;

 - As invoice number based reference number includes invoice number and reference number can only contain numbers, then if invoice number has non-numeric letters then it tries to replace „k” and „c” from the end of the invoice number used for credit notes.
-If this isn’t successful, no reference number is created;
+If it isn’t successful, then there is no reference number creation;

-- If invoice number is more than 19 digits no reference number is created;
+- If invoice number is more than 19 digits long, then there is no reference number creation;

 - There is no restriction using factoring and ordinary reference numbers at the same time.
 Meaning ERPLY Books will not give error when it cannot find factoring rule for the customer, it will instead create ordinary reference number without factoring information.

 ERPLY Books uses reference numbers in following places:

 - Reference numbers are shown in invoice search when you have added rule “GLOBAL_SHOW_REF_NUMBERS” with value “true”.